firebase/firebase-ios-sdk/docs/AddNewProduct.md

 Firebase supports four different distributions - Swift Package Manager, CocoaPods, Carthage, and binary zip distributions.

-It can be developed via Swift Package Manager or CocoaPods.
+Firebase SDKs can be developed via Swift Package Manager or CocoaPods.

 The new project should set up a `podspec` for CocoaPods and add a `product` specification to [Package.swift](Package.swift).